-While it’s not rare that a role can so deeply and profoundly affect the actor playing it, we must also question how much of Hamm’s issues and family history contributed to his alcohol abuse.
+While it’s not rare that a role can so deeply and profoundly affect the actor playing it, we must also question how much personal issues and family history contributed to Jon Hamm’s alcoholism.
 However, if what he is saying is accurate, it speaks to the impact of the show not just on the audience but also on those who have been working on the series since it began.

 Creator Matt Weiner readily admits that Draper’s character development has taken him down a darker and darker path.
 Hamm confessed that eight years of being Don Draper just took a lot out of him emotionally.

 It’s hard to say that the evolution of substance abuse treatment has been an easy or ever-forward one.
-When talking about Mad Men’s depiction of drugs in the 1960s and the culture behind it, one expert said that in the 60s bad behavior from heavy or binge drinking was considered macho and even romantic.
-‘Mad Men’ takes place in a time when addiction was commonly either met with scorn and ridicule or swept under the rug.
+When talking about Mad Men’s depiction of drugs in the 1960s and the culture behind it.
+Alcohol has long been associated with men and masculinity, as drinking affirms masculinity and increases male bonding and solidarity.1 ‘Mad Men’ takes place in a time when addiction was commonly either met with scorn and ridicule or swept under the rug.

-Additionally, heavy drinking was considered common among men, and a drinking problem wasn’t really a problem.
-In fact, there was an expectation of men to be stronger than chemical dependency and be able to perform at work and at home despite substance use.
+Additionally, heavy drinking was considered common among men, and a drinking problem wasn’t a problem.
+There was an expectation of men to be stronger than chemical dependency and be able to perform at work and home despite substance use.
 A series that has been widely celebrated for its historical accuracy, one of the principal themes of ‘Mad Men’ has been the progressive unabashed drinking in professional and social settings.

 In one of the series’ more memorable nods to alcohol addiction, the character Freddy Rumsen was sent to rehab after urinating on himself while he was drunk.
 In addition to the occasional allusions to addiction among the constant excess of alcohol throughout the show, the question of whether Don Draper is an alcoholic becomes a dominant part of the storyline that consistently reemerges from the fourth season on.
 Credit must be afforded to the series for depicting alcoholism as it was perceived during that time against the reality of what we know today.